microsoft/TypeScript/CONTRIBUTING.md

 TypeScript is currently accepting contributions in the form of bug fixes.
 A bug must have an issue tracking it in the issue tracker that has been approved ("Milestone == Community") by the TypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features
 Features (things that add new or improved functionality to TypeScript) may be accepted, but will need to first be approved (marked as "Milestone == Community" by a TypeScript coordinator with the message "Approved") in the suggestion issue.
-Please include [feature] in the title of your forum post.
 Features with language design impact, or that are adequately satisfied with external tools, will not be accepted.

 Design changes will not be accepted at this time.
-If you have a design change proposal, please post it to the Language Specification forum.
+If you have a design change proposal, please log a suggesion issue.

 ## Legal
 You will need to complete a Contributor License Agreement (CLA).
 Briefly, this agreement testifies that you are granting us permission to use the submitted change according to the terms of the project's license, and that the work being submitted is under appropriate copyright.